IPlayKindred/HmHm-design-doc/to do..md

 - re modeling the cars wouldn't be the utmost priority, but something you put on the backburner so that when the game it ultimately done, you'd have a huge chunk of the cars facelifted. but I do advice to make a blockout of the cars first so you can build events around that.
 - when the layout of the map is done and all the roads are set and the terrain is being filled out, make as much events as possible.
 - when you have enough events we will now work on the progression. you'll add a money mechanic, a streak system, add all the functionality to the hyperdrive menu, and add the ability to lock and unlock cars accordingly.
-- now all thats left in this phase is to make the boss event, the one boss event, the agera r / ghost.
 - now that the skeleton of the game is done, all you need is alot and ALOT of polish. finish up the map, finish up the cars, tidy up the events, fix the bugs, make the ui more appealing, add quality of life improvements and make the game public ready.

 so the current plan is: